 During 2005-2006 Idit frequently played lead alto with Sherrie Maricle and the DIVA Jazz Orchestra.
 Performing her own compositions in a jazz combo setting, she was selected to participate in Betty Carter's Jazz Ahead.

 Idit holds a Bachelor of Music degree from Oklahoma City University, a Masters degree in Music Education from University of Central Oklahoma, and a Doctor of Musical Arts degree from University of North Texas.
-Idit now teaches at the University of Oregon, as assistant professor of saxophone and jazz studies.
+Idit now teaches at the University of Oregon, as associate professor of saxophone and jazz studies.